Skip to contents

 t_test_statistics <- visstat(mtcars, "mpg", "am")

-Increasing the confidence level conf.level from the default 0.95 to 0.99 results in wider confidence intervals:
+Increasing the confidence level conf.level from the default 0.95 to 0.99 results in wider confidence intervals, as a higher confidence level requires more conservative bounds to ensure that the interval includes the true parameter value with greater certainty.

 mtcars$am <- as.factor(mtcars$am)